jbsribas/subredditWomanAnalysis/README.md

 # 💬 **Pain in a Safe Space: Mapping Emotions and Discourse in the Womenintech Community**

-This repository contains the code, data, and materials used in our study on the temporal dynamics of toxicity and emotional expression in the *r/womenintech* subreddit over the span of one year.
+This repository contains the code, data, and materials used in our study on patterns of toxicity and emotional expression in the *r/womenintech* subreddit, based on a comprehensive analysis of user-generated posts.

 ---

 ## 📄 Abstract

-This study analyzes online discourse in the *r/womenintech* subreddit to assess patterns of toxicity and emotional expression over time.
+This study analyzes online discourse in the *r/womenintech* subreddit to assess patterns of toxicity and emotional expression.
 We employed NLP techniques and the Goal-Question-Metric (GQM) framework to guide our analysis.
-Our results reveal temporal trends and emotional nuances in discussions within a safe space for women in tech.
+Our results reveal emotional nuances and discursive patterns within a safe space for women in tech.

 ---